Validate and protect your private gun sale with a North Carolina Firearm Bill of Sale form.

 In North Carolina, a “long gun” (rifle or shotgun) may be transferred from one party to another without a permit.

-Exceptions to permit requirements include antique firearms and historic edged weapons.
+Exceptions to permit requirements include antique firearms and historic-edged weapons.

 It is a Class I misdemeanor for a minor under 18 to purchase or own a firearm in North Carolina.

-The state’s Felony Firearms Act also prohibits the purchase or possession of any firearm if the buyer has:
+Also prohibits the purchase or possession of any firearm if the buyer has: [10]

 - Been convicted of, acquitted because of insanity, or determined to lack mental capacity in a proceeding for felony charges except for antitrust violations, unfair trade practices, or restraints of trade.